 What difference has Covid-19 brought to the clinics and how will this affect me?

 It’s an unforeseen time but currently face to face appointments are allowed if deemed appropriate.
 In both clinics there is no waiting area so I do ask you attend on your appointment time, no earlier or later.
 Normal refreshments aren’t available so bring along a bottle of water.
 We ask everyone attending both clinics use hand gel provided and wear a mask.
 You will be sent out a Covid questionnaire that needs filled in before attending the appointment.
 Social distancing is in place apart from any assessment that is needed for your appointment.
+If you test positive and need to cancel your appointment please see the cancellation policy page here.

 What does a pelvic floor appointment involve?